michalCapo/weblet/README.md

 weblet setup
 ```

+This will:
+1. **Check for window management tools** (`wmctrl` and `xdotool`)
+   - These are required for the window focusing feature
+   - Warns if missing and provides installation commands
-This will scan for available browsers (`google-chrome`, `chromium`, `chromium-browser`) and either:
+2. **Scan for available browsers** (`google-chrome`, `chromium`, `chromium-browser`) and either:
    - Automatically select the only available browser, or
    - Present an interactive menu to choose your preferred browser

 The browser preference is saved in `~/.weblet/weblet.json` and will be used for all future weblet launches.